 4. Drive scenic Route 169 in the “Quiet Corner of Connecticut” for some traditionally excellent foliage the third and fourth week of October.
 It’s a beautiful New England stretch of road from Woodstock to Canterbury with around 200 pre-1855 homes along with farms, historic churches and classic Connecticut small towns with town commons.
 The gentle rolling hills further enhance this scenic byway that ranks with the best of New England. bucolic drives in New England.

 5. Enjoy The Big E, the largest state fair in New England.
-Located in West Springfield, Mass., the 2012 fair runs until Sept.
-30 and features a Mardi Gras parade, midway rides, animal and agricultural exhibitions and musical entertainment.
+Located in West Springfield, Mass., the 2017 fair runs Sept.
+15-Oct.
+1 and features a Mardi Gras parade, midway rides, animal and agricultural exhibitions and musical entertainment.
 The Avenue of States is a sight to behold — with replicas of New England state capitol buildings you can visit while experiencing local food, crafts and activities.
 Be sure to feast on a Big E Cream Puff, too, a flaky shell with a ton of butterfat heavy cream!

 6. Enjoy a self-guided cider mill tour and fresh cup of apple cider at the Cold Hollow Cider Mill in Waterbury, Vt.

 7. Visit Jane and Paul’s Farm in Norfolk, Mass., for hayrides to the pumpkin patch and apple orchards.
 They also have a fairly challenging corn maze.
-I would call ahead at (508) 528-0812 for updates on what attractions are in full operation.
+I would call ahead at (508) 528-0812 for updates on what attractions are in full operation, as the owners are in semi-retirement.

 10. Feast on a pumpkin mousse roll and enjoy weekend fall activities (including apple picking while its lasts) at Phantom Farms in Cumberland, R.I.